If your iPhone is stuck on “Updating iCloud Settings” here are some simple instructions on how to fix this problem.

 Before trying to repeat the procedure, check the internal storage levels on your device.
 If your iPhone is running out of storage, this may be what is causing the problem.
 If this is the case, offload some data.

 Ideally, you should always try to keep 2GB free, although most devices won’t struggle to function until free storage drops below 500MB.

 On iOS 12 and later, go to Settings > Screen Time.
 If you have screen time turned on, check that there are no restrictions turned on while you perform the procedure.

 With storage levels and restrictions checked, next retry the procedure you tried before.
 Once again, check your internet connection, the Apple servers, and your battery level, then go for it.

 If everything goes smoothly and the procedure finishes, then you are free to go.
 If your iPhone still gets stuck on Updating iCloud Settings, move on to the next fixes below.

 You can skip the iCloud sign-in process during the procedure you are trying to perform to fix the problem.
 After you have completed the procedure you will have to manually sign in to your iCloud account.

-Restart the procedure and after your update has installed you will be prompted to set up your iCloud account
+- Restart the procedure and after your update has been installed you will be prompted to set up your iCloud account